robbenrose/Resume-Website/README.md

 # How to Host Your Resume on GitHub Pages with Jekyll

-This README will act as a guide to teach readers how to host a resume website on github pages.
+This README will act as a guide to teach users how to host a resume website on github pages using a Jekyll template written in Markdown.
 Normally this requires learning multiple programming languages and purchasing a domain name.
 However, by taking advantage of simplified programming languages used for documentation and free hosting services, anyone can set up a resume online that looks professional and custom made.
+And while it is not nearly as expensive or as difficult as creating a website from scratch, donating to template creators is always advised.

 ![Complex task overwhelms cartoon man](http://gifgifs.com/animations/computers-technology/communication-devices/Busy_man.gif)